Michigan Department of Education

-The department is led by the Superintendent of Public Instruction Michael F. Rice who was appointed in 2019.
-As the principal executive officer of the Department of Education, the Superintendent sits on the Governor's Cabinet, the State Administrative Board, and acts as chair and a non-voting member of the State Board of Education.
-The Superintendent advises the Legislature on education policy and funding needs, as defined by the State Board of Education.
-The Superintendent is responsible for the implementation of bills passed by the Legislature and policies established by the State Board of Education.
-The Superintendent is a spokesperson for education in the state.
-The Superintendent also is the primary liaison to the United States Department of Education and other federal agencies.
+The department is led by the Interim Superintendent of Public Instruction, Sue C. Carnell, who serves as state superintendent until Glenn Maleyko assumes the role on December 8, 2025.
+As the principal executive officer of the Department of Education, the superintendent sits on the Governor's Cabinet, the State Administrative Board, and acts as chair and a non-voting member of the State Board of Education.
+The superintendent advises the legislature on education policy and funding needs, as defined by the State Board of Education.
+The superintendent is responsible for the implementation of bills passed by the legislature and policies established by the State Board of Education.
+The superintendent is a spokesperson for education in the state.
+The superintendent also is the primary liaison to the United States Department of Education and other federal agencies.

 Major departmental responsibilities include: educator preparation and certification; providing technical assistance to schools in the areas of education improvement and innovation, special education, grants, transportation, health and food programs; statewide student assessment; school accountability; career and technical education; early childhood learning; distribution of state school aid; and overseeing the distribution and use of federal education program funding.
 The department also operates the Library of Michigan and the Michigan School for the Deaf in Flint.